June Lake, California: Community

+June Lake's chief industry is tourism, with lodging and vacation rentals ranging from cottages and cabins to motels and full-service resorts.
+There are also public Campgrounds on the lands of the Inyo National Forest at Oh!
+Ridge, June Lake, Gull Lake, Reversed Creek, and Silver Lake.

 From December through April, the June Mountain Ski Area is the center of activity for June Lake.
-In addition to its 500+ acres of ride able terrain for all abilities and types of skiers and snowboarders, the ski resort features breakfast and lunch in the Grand Chalet with a commanding view of the lakes below and the entire Mono Basin.
-There are also equipment rentals, a winter sports school, as well as sport shop which also features gifts and souvenirs.
+In addition to its 500+ acres of ride able terrain for all abilities and types of skiers and snowboarders, the ski resort features a commanding view of the lakes below and the entire Mono Basin.
+There are also equipment rentals and a winter sports school.

 Local jobs are generally service or retail related, although there are some contractors including builders, electricians and plumbers.
 Many residents commute to work in Lee Vining, Mammoth Lakes, or even further to Bridgeport or Bishop.
 Over fifty percent of all private residences in June Lake, however, are second homes.
 Most of these part-time occupants are here during summer months, leaving their June Lake homes dark for the winter.
 Historically, June Lake's summer residents have comprised a vital and active part of community life.